Sickle Cell Anemia Clinical Presentation

 Renal involvement

 The kidneys lose concentrating capacity.
 Isosthenuria results in a large loss of water, further contributing to dehydration in these patients.
-Renal failure may ensue, usually preceded by proteinuria.
+Kidney failure may ensue, usually preceded by proteinuria.
 Nephrotic syndrome is uncommon but may occur.

 Eye involvement